aumouvantsillage/guillaume.baierouge.fr/src/2021-03-14-simulating-digital-circuits-in-racket.md

 ```

 Using `generate-temporaries` is a little trick to avoid checking that `arg ...`
-contains distinct symbols (see the example below).
+contains distinct symbols (see the next example).

 I don't know whether choosing `signal-lift*` rather than `signal-lift`
 is relevant in terms of performance,